apache/flink-cdc/docs/content/docs/get-started/introduction.md

 ref "docs/core-concept/data-pipeline" >}}) to get full documentation of all supported functionalities of a pipeline.

-## Write your first Flink CDC pipeline
+## Write Your First Flink CDC Pipeline

 Explore Flink CDC document to get hands on your first real-time data integration
 pipeline: